A few months ago we joined in to buy a family member a remote-control (R/C) airplane that he liked. This Icon A5

 An aircraft carrying only one person, weighing no more than 254 lb (115 kg), with a fuel capacity of 5 gallons or less, with a top speed of 55 mph, and having certain other features, is deemed an “ultralight” in the U.S. These do not require registration or a pilot’s license, and they do not need FAA-certified inspections or maintenance.
 They may not be flown over densely-populated areas.
 The philosophy here seems to be that you are free to kill yourself but not others.
 The lightest fixed-wing planes and single seat PPCs and trikes are classified as ultralights.

 The other craft discussed here mainly fall into the Light Sport Aircraft (LSA) category.
-These include 2-seater powered parachutes, most trikes, many models of lightweight 1- and 2-seat fixed-wing planes, and some imported gyroplanes.
+These include 2-seat powered parachutes, most trikes, many models of lightweight 1- and 2-seat fixed-wing planes, and some imported gyroplanes.
 Some parameters for a LSA are a maximum gross (loaded) take-off weight of 1,320 lbs (600 kg, top speed of 138 mph / 120 knots, and a maximum of two seats.
 These craft are registered with the FAA.

 There are sub-categories such as Special (S-LSA) and Experimental (E-LSA).
 With an S-LSA (but not an E-LSA) you can rent it out or use it for instruction, but nearly all maintenance and the required annual inspection must be done by an FAA-certified repairman.
 With E-LSA, you can choose any mechanic for the maintenance or do it yourself, you can make modifications, and you can do the annual inspection yourself after taking a 16-hour course.
 Purchasers of trikes for their own use often choose to exchange the original S-LSA certification of their machine for E-LSA, to make routine maintenance less onerous.